CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Visualizing Concept Awareness

-The amount of added noise, defined by the timestep $t$, is critical hyperparameter for calculating concept sensitivity.
-We conduct comprehensive experiments to evaluate concept sensitivity in relation to the noise timestep.
-Visualizations of concept sensitivity across different noise timesteps, along with qualitative and quantitative results, are provided.
-These experimental findings offer valuable insights into the behavior of concept sensitivity.
+The amount of added noise, defined by the timestep $t$, is critical hyperparameter for calculating concept awareness.
+We conduct comprehensive experiments to evaluate concept awareness in relation to the noise timestep.
+Visualizations of concept awareness across different noise timesteps, along with qualitative and quantitative results, are provided.
+These experimental findings offer valuable insights into the behavior of concept awareness.

-\paragraph{Visualization (\Cref{fig:A_concept_sensitivity_timestep})} According to our experiment, calculating concept sensitivity at large timesteps (noisy images) does not yield meaningful information about concept sensitivity.
-For example, style and viewpoint sensitivities appear similar when the timestep is set to 481 out of 1000, as shown in the first column of \Cref{fig:A_concept_sensitivity_timestep}.
-This occurs because concept-sensitive layers are less responsive to noisy inputs, which have a high potential to generate any image.
-Conversely, extremely small timesteps (\eg, 1) also fail to capture concept sensitivity, as the loss from almost clean images does not provide sufficient generative information.
+\paragraph{Visualization (\Cref{fig:A_concept_awareness_timestep})} According to our experiment, calculating concept awareness at large timesteps (noisy images) does not yield meaningful information about concept awareness.
+For example, style and viewpoint sensitivities appear similar when the timestep is set to 481 out of 1000, as shown in the first column of \Cref{fig:A_concept_awareness_timestep}.
+This occurs because concept-aware layers are less responsive to noisy inputs, which have a high potential to generate any image.
+Conversely, extremely small timesteps (\eg, 1) also fail to capture concept awareness, as the loss from almost clean images does not provide sufficient generative information.
 Therefore, we explored intermediate timesteps (\eg, 201, 81) and found that the 81st timestep reveals distinct concept sensitivities for style and viewpoint.

-\paragraph{Qualitative Results (\Cref{fig:A_concept_sensitivity_timestep_quali})} Additionally, we fine-tuned 2\% of the selected ratio using each concept sensitivity and generated images to qualitatively compare results across different noise timesteps.
-As shown in \Cref{fig:A_concept_sensitivity_timestep_quali}, the images generated using intermediate timesteps (201, 81) better align with the intended style and viewpoint.
+\paragraph{Qualitative Results (\Cref{fig:A_concept_awareness_timestep_quali})} Additionally, we fine-tuned 2\% of the selected ratio using each concept awareness and generated images to qualitatively compare results across different noise timesteps.
+As shown in \Cref{fig:A_concept_awareness_timestep_quali}, the images generated using intermediate timesteps (201, 81) better align with the intended style and viewpoint.